KeemLxx/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Time spent in delivering python project
+I spent 5 days in learning and submitting then fixing codes in the python project